buraksezer/olric/README.md

 An anti-entropy system has been planned to deal with inconsistencies in DMaps.

 ### Eviction
+Olric supports different policies to evict keys from distributed maps.

+#### Expire with TTL
-Olric only implements TTL eviction policy.
+Olric implements TTL eviction policy.
 It shares the same algorithm with [Redis](https://redis.io/commands/expire#appendix-redis-expires):

 > Periodically Redis tests a few keys at random among keys with an expire set.
 All the keys that are already expired are deleted from the keyspace.
 >